Gatecroft, Hemel Hempstead, Hertfordshire, HP3 9LY

 We hold the Purple Star Award.
 We are an Armed Forces veteran friendly accredited GP Practice.
 New patients - please visit our 'Register with the Practice' page and you can be registered online as quickly as within 2 working days.
 You no longer have to call the surgery at 8am for an appointment.
 Our patient triage form is open 24-hours a day, 7-days a week.
 Visit the Appointments page to find out more.

-All patients aged 16 and over who have access to online services, such as the NHS app, will have automatic full access to their medical records.
+All patients aged 16 and over who have access to the NHS app, will have automatic full access to their medical records.
 Access will not be historic, so will only relate to documents, consultations (including coding and free text), and test results added from 11th October 2023 onwards.
-If you would prefer not to have full access to your medical records, please contact the surgery and let us know.

 Family members and carers can request proxy access.
 This can be requested in the following instances: